Deutsche Bank traders win unfair dismissal case

 Deutsche’s own trading positions at other desks within the bank could increase or decrease in value depending on what kind of interbank lending rate was determined by the money markets team.

-Deutsche’s lawyers told the court it was forbidden to discuss Euribor and Libor submissions with derivative dealers and said the traders should have submitted estimates for interbank lending rates in a manner which was totally objective.
+Deutsche insisted it was forbidden to discuss Euribor and Libor submissions with derivative traders and said the traders, who held the titles of managing director, director and vice president in the global markets division, should have submitted estimates for interbank lending rates in a manner which was totally objective.

-German financial regulator BaFin and other regulators are investigating Deutsche Bank over allegations it helped manipulate benchmark interest rates such as Libor and Euribor.
-As part of its probe, BaFin had been focusing on organizational issues.
-It has said that a key question was whether banks reacted quickly enough once the Libor problems became known, and whether they reached the right conclusions.
+The traders said they believed Deutsche had in practice condoned the habit of communicating between the different trading desks.

 The traders, speaking through their lawyer, said their discussions did not amount to collusion or manipulation so much as “an exchange of opinion about the state of the market.”